Europe Reopens Borders But China Battles New Virus Outbreak - UrduPoint

 Europe Reopens Borders But China Battles New Virus Outbreak

-Brussels, (UrduPoint / Pakistan Point News - 15th Jun, 2020 ) :A raft of EU nations reopened their borders to fellow Europeans on Monday after months of coronavirus curbs, but China was battling a new outbreak that has stoked fears of a second wave.
+Brussels, (UrduPoint / Pakistan Point News - 16th Jun, 2020 ) :A raft of EU nations reopened their borders to fellow Europeans on Monday after months of coronavirus curbs, but China locked down parts of Beijing to battle a new outbreak that has stoked fears of a second wave of infections.

 As caseloads have declined in recent weeks across many parts of Europe, governments have been keen to ease punishing lockdowns that have saved lives but devastated economies and wearied confined populations.